 12. Relax, You’re a Medical Sonographer

-Depending on the type of facility you work at, you may or may not be on your feet throughout the day.
-Sonographers in hospitals typically move around a lot more than those working in imaging centers.
-Regardless, you’ll be interacting with patients throughout your day.
+Sonographers in hospitals typically move around a lot more than those who work in imaging centers.
+Regardless, you’ll be interacting with patients throughout your working day.

-At work, your duties are interesting and engaging, but you can go home and feel relaxed, knowing you’ve helped people.
-This means more time for friends, family, and hobbies, which are all part of a well-balanced life.
-It’s no wonder that sonography is considered one of the least stressful careers.
+Your regular duties are interesting and engaging, but you can go home and know you’ve helped people.
+This means more time for friends, family, and hobbies (which are all part of a well-balanced life).
+It’s no wonder that sonography is considered one of the least stressful careers in the medical world.

 13. Did We Mention You’re Popular?

 The U.S. Bureau of Labor Statistics notes that the demand for medical sonographers is growing at a higher than average rate.
-In fact, they estimate the number will grow by 26% from 2014 to 2024.
-As demand increases, so does the likelihood that you’ll find an excellent position by the time you finish a sonography training program.
+In fact, this number is set to grow by 14% between 2018 and 2028.
+As demand increases, so does the likelihood that you’ll be able to find an excellent position (once you complete your sonography training program).

 15. Choose the Education You Want

-16. Your Education Is Flexible to Match Your Needs
+16. Your Education Is Flexible and Matches Your Needs

 Most diagnostic medical sonography programs last around 2 years.
-Vocational and training schools offering certificate programs can often accommodate busy schedules.
-For example, you can take evening courses so you have more time during the day for your family.
+Vocational and training schools, however, tend to offer certificate programs to accommodate busy schedules.
+For example, you might be able to take evening courses so you have more time for your family or full-time job.

 17. Paying for School Won’t Cost You an Arm and a Leg

-You’ll do anything for your dream job, but spending a ton of money isn’t necessary.
-Certificate and degree programs are shorter and more affordable options than medical school or nursing programs.
-This means less time and money on education and more time for your career.
+You’ll do anything for your dream job, but taking out massive student loans isn’t a possibility.
+Certificate and degree programs are shorter and offer more affordable options than medical school or nursing programs (which can last up to four years).

-While degree programs can last up to four years, most certificate programs take only two years.
-As soon as you finish your program and pass your certification exam, you can jump right into your new career and start earning a competitive salary.
+As soon as you finish your diagnostic medical sonography program and pass your certification exam, you can jump right into your new career and start earning a competitive salary.

 18. Internships Prepare You for the Real World

-Working with seasoned professionals gives you a chance to learn from the best, ask questions, and get a glimpse of daily life on the job.
-When you take on your first job, you will be far more confident and capable thanks to the practical experience you’ve acquired.
+Working with seasoned professionals means that you’ll learn from the best, get to ask questions, and have a glimpse at daily life on the job.
+When you take on your first job, you’ll be far more confident and capable.

 19. Ultrasound Technologists Have Job Security

 It is often possible to work part-time – or even hourly – as an ultrasound tech.
-However, hospitals and imaging centers usually want to hire DMS techs for full-time positions, which is great for job security and benefits.
+It’s important to remember, however, that hospitals and imaging centers typically want to hire DMS techs for full-time positions (but this is great for job security and benefits).

-Ultrasound techs aren’t just found in hospitals – 40% also work in medical offices and imaging centers.
-You might also find yourself working in specialty medical centers like an OB/GYN clinic or cancer research center.
+Ultrasound techs aren’t just found in hospitals: nearly half of them work in medical offices and imaging centers.
+You might also find yourself working in specialty medical centers like OB/GYN clinics or cancer research centers.

 21. It’s the Kind of Job You Can Brag About

-Not everybody can do the work of a diagnostic medical sonographer.
-Your training and experience sets you apart from many people, even within healthcare, and your ability to use new technology puts you at the forefront of medicine.
+When you complete a DMS training program, your experience sets you apart from many people.
+What’s more, your ability to use modern technology puts you at the forefront of the allied healthcare sector.
 Having such a unique and important job is a real reason to be proud!